-(4) Effective date.
-If no hearing is requested or ordered on a material change, the proposed amendment will become effective when all necessary certifications or other permits specified in the Findings of Fact are obtained, and the amendment is recorded in the land records of the municipality.
+(4) Effective date. if no hearing is requested or ordered on a material change amendment subject to Rule 51, the proposed amendment will become effective when all necessary certifications or other permits specified in the findings of fact are obtained, and the amendment is recorded in the land records of the municipality.

 (D) Administrative amendments to a permit.

-A district commission may authorize a district coordinator to amend a permit without notice or hearing when an amendment is necessary for record-keeping purposes or to provide authorization for minor revisions to permitted projects raising no likelihood of impacts under the criteria of the Act.
+(1) A district commission may authorize a district coordinator to amend a permit without notice or hearing when an amendment is necessary for record-keeping purposes or to provide authorization for minor revisions to permitted projects raising no likelihood of impacts under the criteria of the Act.
 Applications processed under this shall be exempt from the distribution, posting and publication requirements of 10 V.S.A.
 Section 6084 and sections (E) through (G) of Rule 10 except that all parties of record and current adjoining landowners shall receive a copy of any administrative amendment.
+The chair of the district commission may authorize a waiver of personal notice of the issuance of the administrative amendment to adjoining property owners by the district commission provided that such waiver is based on a determination that the adjoining property owners subject to the waiver reasonably could not be affected by the proposed administrative amendment and that service to each and every property owner by the district commission would constitute a significant administrative burden without corresponding benefit.

-In particular, administrative amendments may be authorized to transfer a previously unrecorded permit to a new landowner, to incorporate a revision in a certification of compliance, or approve minor changes to a permitted project when such revisions will not have any impact on the criteria of the Act or any finding, term, conclusion or condition of prior permits.
-Prior to the filing of an appeal to the board under Rule 40(A) administrative amendments must first be subject to motions to alter filed by any party, affected adjoining landowner, or prospective party pursuant to Rule 31(A).
-Denial of a motion to alter an administrative amendment may be appealed to the board pursuant to Rule 40(A).
+(2) In particular, administrative amendments may be authorized to transfer a previously unrecorded permit to a new landowner, to incorporate a revision in a certification of compliance, or approve minor changes to a permitted project when such revisions will not have any impact on the criteria of the Act or any finding, term, conclusion or condition of prior permits.
+Prior to the filing of an appeal to the environmental court pursuant to Chapter 220 of Title 10, any party, affected adjoining landowner, or prospective party shall file a motion to alter relating to any contested administrative amendment pursuant to Rule 31(A).
+Denial of a motion to alter an administrative amendment may be appealed to the court pursuant to Chapter 220 of Title 10.

-(E) Stowe Club Highlands Analysis.
+(E) Balancing Flexibility and Finality of Permit Conditions: (Stowe Club Highlands Analysis)